Best Baby Tracker Apps in Australia (2026)

 |---|---|---|

-| Huckleberry | Sleep prediction and sleep support | SweetSpot-style nap timing is the main draw; full sleep features generally need a paid plan |
+| Huckleberry | Sleep prediction and sleep support | Colourful, glanceable home; everyday tracking is free, with the deeper sleep tooling on a paid plan |

-| Glow Baby | Established ecosystem with community and shopping | Wider baby ecosystem in one app; can feel busier than a focused tracker |
+| Glow Baby | Established ecosystem with community and shopping | Tracking plus an in-app community and shop; busier than a focused tracker, and CSV export is on the paid plan |

-| Baby Daybook | Mainstream general baby tracking | Mature tracker with broad features; advanced reports may sit on a paid tier |
+| Baby Daybook | Mainstream general baby tracking | Broad features, but the multi-day timeline and growth charts sit on the paid tier |

 | BabyConnect | Detailed reports and structured records | Long-running product with many fields; more structure means more taps per log |